maxdarque/up-graphql-yoga-server-example/README.md

 graphql create up-graphql-yoga-server-example --boilerplate typescript-advanced
 ```

 As it creates the boilerplate project, it will ask you to choose where you'd like to deploy prisma.
-Select either prisma-eu1 or prisma-us1.
-In my case I chose, prisma-eu1 which is hosted in **eu-west-1**.
-This means I deployed my server to the same AWS region.
+Select either `prisma-eu1` or `prisma-us1`.
+In my case I chose, `prisma-eu1` which is hosted in `eu-west-1`.
+This meant I deployed my server to the same AWS region.

 Navigate to the new project and check if the server starts
 ```sh